Quixotic7/namesizer/README.md

 local NameSizer = include("namesizer/lib/namesizer")
 ```

-NameSizer.rnd() to generate a 2 part name by combining a descriptor word and a thing word
+`NameSizer.rnd(separator)` to generate a 2 part name by combining a descriptor word and a thing word

-NameSizer.new_word(length) to generate a new nonsense word.
+`NameSizer.new_word(length)` to generate a new nonsense word.
 Length determines the length of the word.
 Length is random if left empty.

+`NameSizer.phonic_nonsense()` to generate a phonic nonsense word that sounds like it could be real.